markzegarelli/amplitude-dev-center-1/docs/experiment/sdks/javascript-sdk.md

 ### Fetch

 Fetches variants for a [user](../general/data-model.md#users) and store the results in the client for fast access.
-This function [remote evaluates](../general/evaluation/remote-evaluation.md) the user for flags associated with the project API key or deployment key used to initialize the SDK client.
+This function [remote evaluates](../general/evaluation/remote-evaluation.md) the user for flags associated with the deployment used to initialize the SDK client.

 !!!tip "Fetch on user identity change"
     If you want the most up-to-date variants for the user, it's recommended that you call `fetch()` whenever the user state changes in a meaningful way.
 For example, if the user logs in and receives a user ID, or has a user property set which may effect flag or experiment targeting rules.